 Even if you don’t fall for “phishing,” there is a disturbing trend that might catch you which could make you part of the spam problem — and destroy your reputation among your friends!
 Pay careful attention to how this works: I see it all the time among my own friends and, especially, readers.

 The sad thing is, victims are typically lulled into complacency because the e-mail that spreads this comes from one of your friends!
-At least, it looks like it's from someone you know.
-It even comes from their real address.
+At least, it looks like it’s from someone you know.
+It may even come “from” their real address.

 There are two things these virus programs want to do on your computer:

 - Get your banking information, investment account logins, credit card numbers, and other information so that the organized crime figures can steal your money, and

 - Send mail to your friends — using the address book on your computer or in your online e-mail account — from your real e-mail address and under your name, with the intent of getting them to click the same link you did, which infected your computer, so the cycle can repeat.

 That’s using your hard-earned reputation with your friends with the intent of stealing from them.
 Is that something you really want to be associated with?
 That’s why it’s hugely important to safeguard your computer: to keep it from being a “bot” for organized crime — which may be domestic or, more likely, foreign.